ExplorViz-Archive/landscape-service/README.md

 ### Providing Landscape Graphs

-The representation of the structure/topology of a monitored landscape is delivered to the user as a directed graph, the *landscape graph*.
+The representation of the structure of a monitored landscape is delivered to the user as a directed graph, the *landscape graph*.
+This graph embodies the composition of structural entities (hosts, applicatoins, packages, ...) within the landscape, as observed by the monitoring stack.
-Upon client requests, the service gathers all relevant records from the database and assembles the graph.
+Upon client requests, the service gathers all relevant records from the database and assembles this graph.
-It is delivered to the requesting client in json format.
+It is then delivered to the requesting client in json format.

 For example, the following is the landscape graph for the [fibonacci example application](https://git.se.informatik.uni-kiel.de/ExplorViz/code/deployment/-/tree/master/example-applications/fibonacci).

 <details>